EberlyODL/phys211/check-your-understanding.md

 The geometric arrow can be confusing.
 Here is a trick!
 Just replace the arrows with numbers.
 Vector A would be +4 while vector B would be -3.

 What is A+B and what is A -B?
 Much easier with numbers right?

+**End of week 1 course content.
+Click on "next" in canvas module week 1 to start your weekly assignments. (or go back to canvas module week 1 if you are outside canvas).**